NicolasMahn/IntPakman/README.md

 * Under the Directory Route_Computation replace MongoDB-Connnection String with your own Connection-String and replace the default params with your own Credentials.
 * The same procedure applies to the server.ts file unter frontend/Server.

+5. Run `python api.py` in the root-Directory
+6. Api should now be accessible at http://localhost:5000
+7. Route Computation can now be triggered at http://localhost:5000/compute-route?post_station_id=value&district=value&date=value
 ### Pip usage
 * you can view the list of installed packages via pip list
 * it is important that all developers work with the same pip packages.
 The easiest way to do this is with a requirements file.